openobserve/website4/content/blog/posts/ kubernetes-monitoring-with-opentelemetry-prometheus.md

   - performance
 ---

-**OpenTelemetry** and **Prometheus** are two powerful tools that many developers rely on to generate and collect telemetry data.
-However, as applications scale and environments become more dynamic, challenges arise—particularly when it comes to configuring Prometheus receivers to capture all dynamic scrape endpoints.
+Kubernetes has revolutionized how we deploy and manage applications, but effective monitoring in these dynamic environments can be challenging. **Kubernetes observability** is crucial for scaling these applications, and tools like **OpenTelemetry** and **Prometheus** have become the preferred choices for developers looking to efficiently generate and collect telemetry data.
+However, as applications scale and become more complex, configuring Prometheus receivers to capture all dynamic scrape endpoints can become a significant hurdle.

 ## The Challenge